Repainting your cabinets is a great way to give your kitchen a fresh, newer look.

 Non-Toxic Trisodium Phosphate Substitutes You Can Use

-One thing I really like about this versatile TSP cleaner is it also helps me to quickly clean all the outdoor areas like decks and siding before painting.
+One thing I really like about this versatile TSP cleaner is it also helps me quickly clean all the outdoor areas, like decks and siding, before painting.

-In fact, you can use it on any kind of washable area around your home.
+In fact, you can use it in any kind of washable area around your home.

-However, due to its health and environmental use, I don’t recommend it using indoors unless you are fed up with heavy grease on your kitchen cabinets.
+However, due to its health and environmental use, I don’t recommend it using indoors.

-These are comparatively cheaper, easier to use and doesn’t require too many safety measures.
+These are comparatively cheaper, easier to use, and don’t require too many safety measures.

-This is effective enough to kill all the fungus and mildews.
-Also, it helps in stripping away the dirt and grease very easily.
+It’s effective enough to kill all fungi and mildew while stripping away dirt and grease very easily.

 I have especially found this product ideal for porous surfaces like wood.

-This is again an ideal substitute for TSP that can be used very easily.
-You can use this liquid in a spray bottle to spritz on your wooden cabinets.
+This is, again, an ideal substitute for TSP that can be used very easily in a spray bottle to spritz on your wooden cabinets.

 If you are worried about the hardness of TSP, mixing it with bleach can work for you.

-Vinegar is also a good agent to clean those stubborn adhesive stains including the adhesive from all types of decals, wallpaper and stick-on hooks you may be having on your cabinets.
+Vinegar is also an excellent agent to clean those stubborn adhesive stains, including the adhesive from all types of decals, wallpaper paste, and stick-on hooks you may be having on your cabinets.